aderhall/problems-generate/plan.md

 ```
 ### `turnover`
 An integer representing how many unique problems must be offered before past problems can be reused.
 This determines how many questions to store in history.
 If a problem can't generate unique results before the turnover has been reached, the student may be given recent problems anyway.

+`turnover` should be less than or equal to 80% of the number of possible variants of the problem's `q` data.
+In the example problem below, there are 21 possible values each of q[0] and q[1], meaning 21 * 21 + 441 possible variants.
+The turnover, 200, is less than 80% of this number.
+If the turnover is too high, the stochastic `newProblem()` function may take too long to execute if it struggles to produce a unique answer.
 ### `documented` (optional)
 Whether or not the problem has a help page at `/help/{id}.html`.
 Defaults to false.
 ### `calculator` (optional)